OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/about/index.md

 learning resources, course elements, course editor and the ones on how to create courses or tests will assist you in your work.

-If you were already an OLAT expert this manual will serve as a work of reference.
+If you were already an OLAT expert, this manual will serve as a work of reference.
 Its table of contents is there to guide you in order to find what you are looking for as fast as possible.

-***

 ## Further Sources of Information